7coil/archlinux-on-ps4/README.md

 > (Writers note: Feel free to ignore these writers notes, especially if you're not technically inclined; these notes are for those who feel like they're up for a challenge.)

+In each step, choose one (and only one) of the bullet points to follow, depending on what you like/are using.

 1. Fetching Files
     - [From the internet!](./steps/1/files.md)
 2. Partitioning your filesystem